-Locals are invited to bring wood ash to the Rosewarne Landfill site in Bracebridge for an ash drive on June 1 from 9 a.m. to 4:30 p.m., according to a news release from the Township of Lake of Bays on May 21.
+Locals are invited to bring wood ash to the Rosewarne Landfill site in Bracebridge for an ash drive on June 1 from 9 a.m. to 4:30 p.m., according to the Township of Lake of Bays.

 Ash will not be collected at the township office, so locals are asked to bring all wood ash to the landfill site at 1062 Rosewarne Drive in Bracebridge.